tahmidul612/portfolio/content/projects/_index.md

 ## Personal Projects

-### Media Server
+### Homelab/Media Server

-I use a Ubuntu Server to store and host my Anime collection, using multiple softwares to make the process automated.
-Github and Docker are a major part of my entire system.
-I store my docker compose files in Github and deploy my containers to multiple nodes in a Docker swarm through Portainer.
+I have had a homelab for personal self-hosted applications for the last eight years.
+Currently I am using Ubuntu Server in Hyper-V on my primary Windows PC to host a number of applications, mostly as Docker containers.
+My experience with the homelab has allowed me to learn a lot about networking, server management, virtualization, automation, scripting, and more.
+Two of the most important applications I have running are Immich (for photo and video backup) and Paperless-ngx (for document management).
+Adding AI into the mix through Ollama and N8N has allowed me to automate a lot of my tasks, and explore a lot of new possibilities.

 {{< columns >}}

 **Tech Used**

 - Ubuntu Server
+- Hyper-V
 - Bash
 - Python
+- Docker

 <--->

  **&nbsp;**

+- Ollama
-- Docker
+- N8N
 - Portainer
 - Multiple Open Source Projects